dymmond/lilya/docs/en/docs/contrib/security/index.md

 If you don't need to worry about these concepts, terms and terminologies or you are simply familiar with those, you can jump directly to the next sections.

+!!!
+Warning
+    Lilya since it uses a **contrib**, to use this section, you must install `pydantic` as it is used to simplify a lot the way the internals of the security are managed.

 ## OAuth